anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 The name MUST be the same as the YANG extension module name.
 The '`extensions`' list Attribute allows for new standard extensions to be defined without changes to the '`ietf-voucher`' YANG module.
 Items within that list are either strings (in JSON serialization), or integers (in CBOR serialization using SIDs);
-both are always defined in the entries of the Voucher Extensions Registry (see {{voucher-ext-reg}}).
+both are always defined in the entries of the Voucher Extensions registry (see {{voucher-ext-reg}}).

 Extensions are full YANG modules, which are subject to the SID allocation process described in {{RFC9254}}.
 When an extension is serialized, the extension is placed in a sub-map in the value of a new key/value pair in the '`voucher`' container element.